CollinDewey/terascripting/content/articles/paste-with-powershell/index.md

     + FullyQualifiedErrorId : ArgumentException
 ```

-Get-Clipboard does support multiline text, but it adds each line to an array of strings instead of one.
+Get-Clipboard supports multiline text, but it adds each line to an array of strings instead of just one.
 The `-Raw` argument outputs the entire clipboard as a continuous string.
-But even then we will run into the same error.
+But even then we will run into an issue.

 We need to sanitize the inputs to avoid running into the special codes that SendKeys uses.
 We can replace characters with PowerShell's [replace](https://ss64.com/ps/replace.html) functionality.
 We have to do this with the newlines, since Windows stores newlines in the clipboard as a carriage return and a newline (\r\n), but SendKeys expects just a newline (\n).
 PowerShell uses \` for its escape character instead of \\.